This section contains detailed information about setting up users on the dial-in server.

 The $HOME/.ppprc file is intended for users who are configuring preferred PPP options.
 As administrator, you can also configure $HOME/.ppprc for users.

 The options in $HOME/.ppprc are privileged only when the user who is invoking the file is privileged.

 When a caller uses the pppd command to initiate a call, the .ppprc file is the second file that is checked by the pppd daemon.

-See Setting Up Users of the Dial-in Server for instructions about setting up $HOME/.ppprc on the dial-in server.
+See Setting Up Users of the Dial-In Server for instructions about setting up $HOME/.ppprc on the dial-in server.

-Allow multiple users with differing communications needs to call remote peers from the same machine.
+Allow multiple users with differing communications needs to call remote peers from the same system.
 In such an instance, create individual .ppprc files in the home directories of each user who must dial out.

 Need to specify options that control problems specific to your link, such as disabling Van Jacobson compression.
-See James Carlson's PPP Design, Implementation, and Debugging and the pppd(1M) man page for assistance in troubleshooting link problems.
+See James Carlson's PPP Design, Implementation, and Debugging and the pppd(8) man page for assistance in troubleshooting link problems.

-Because the .ppprc file is most often used when configuring a dial-in server, refer to How to Configure Users of the Dial-in Server for configuration instructions for .ppprc.
+Because the .ppprc file is most often used when configuring a dial-in server, refer to How to Configure Users of the Dial-In Server for configuration instructions for .ppprc.